jessbudd/portfolio-site/src/site/posts/the-year-i-became-conference-speaker.md

 I was sold.

-I needed to at least put my hat in ring, right??
+I needed to at least put my hat in the ring, right??

 ## Call in the troops

 This is when I enlisted my dream team ([Mandy](https://twitter.com/Mandy_Kerr), [Amy](https://twitter.com/Amys_Kapers), [Julie](https://twitter.com/stringy) and [Sandy](https://twitter.com/sandysandy)) to help me figure out how to make this whole CFP thing happen.

+We organised a hacksesh and Mandy helped me brainstorm potential ideas using questions similar to the ones found in [this post by Lucy Bain](https://lucybain.com/blog/2016/conference-proposal-ideas/).

+I then wrangled these ideas into three talk abstracts.
+(An abstract is a description of your talk idea in a couple paragraphs that sells the idea to the conference organisers and attendees).

-We organised a hacksesh and by the end of the night, I had three validated talk ideas and some rough abstracts.
+By the end of the night, I had three validated talk ideas and some rough abstracts to polish up.

 The next day, I took a big deep breath, drew up all my courage and submitted my all three of my talk ideas to JSConf.